 Register for your course

-You will receive an email soon after your registration email with further details about your official start date and induction, which will consist of faculty-based and Doctoral College based activities.
+You will receive an email soon after your registration email with further details about your official start date, Introductory Event and Faculty Induction.

 Please read the What to bring information on our new students webpages for an overview of what to expect and guidance on what to bring to your enrolment session.
 You can also check the pre-arrival space on the Doctoral College Brightspace community, which you will have access to once you are registered.

 As a PGR you will not be given a timetable of lectures and seminars to attend, you do however have a timeline for your degree which focuses on several key milestones.
-You will have meetings with your supervisor and access to workshops throughout the year to support you.
-Once prompted, please contact your supervisor to arrange your inital meeting.
+You will have meetings with your supervisory team, and access to workshops throughout the year to support you.
+Once prompted, please contact your supervisory team to arrange an initial meeting.